Why Are Storm Drains So Important?

 A good drainage system is also a way to avoid the issue of plants and vegetation being damaged by overflowing water.

 The formation of hazardous icy patches due to water pooling or freezing poses significant risks, especially during colder seasons.
 Implementing robust stormwater drainage systems can effectively mitigate these risks by facilitating the efficient removal of excess water and preventing the formation of icy patches.
-Here are some key ways in which a well-designed drainage system can reduce the likelihood of icy hazards:

 • Proper Sloping and Grading: Ensuring that stormwater drains are appropriately sloped and graded allows for effective water flow, minimizing the accumulation of stagnant water that can lead to icy patches.